cambiotraining/hpc-intro-sanger/03-lsf.md

 Now we're ready to run the estimate_pi.sh script.

-There is one bug to note in advance of this exercise — gen3 does not take the memory arguments -R and -M through the #BSUB script header.
-The IT team is working on solving this, but in the meantime there's an easy workaround.
-Instead of how the two memory arguments are listed in the script header, simply move those to the bsub command, like `bsub -R"<requirements>" -M<requirements> script.sh`.
-To keep track of this command, we recommend opening a notes page with your commands.

 1. Edit the shell script in `lsf/estimate_pi.sh` by correcting the code where the word "FIXME" appears.
-Don't forget to transfer the -R and -M arguments to your command line!
 Submit the job to LSF and check its status in the queue.
 2. How long did the job take to run? <details><summary>Hint</summary>Use `bjobs -l JOBID` or `bacct JOBID`.</details>
 3. The number of samples used to estimate Pi can be modified using the `--nsamples` option of our script, defined in millions.
 The more samples we use, the more precise our estimate should be.
     - Adjust your SLURM submission script to use 200 million samples (`/software/R-4.1.3/bin/Rscript scripts/pi_estimator.R --nsamples 200`), and save the job output in `logs/estimate_pi_200M.log`.